Postecoglou on Spurs shortlist - Friday's gossip

 Atletico Madrid and two English clubs are tracking ex-Celtic striker Moussa Dembele, whose contract with Lyon - who spent £20m on the forward - runs out in the summer.
 (Scottish Sun)

-Captain David Marshall says the fans' rendition of 'Sunshine of Leith' in tribute to former owner Ron Gordon as the players waited in the tunnel prior to Wednesday night's match against Rangers inspired Hibs to score the first goal.
+Captain David Marshall says the fans' rendition of 'Sunshine of Leith' in tribute to former owner Ron Gordon as the players waited in the tunnel prior to the match against Rangers inspired Hibs to score the first goal.
 (The Scotsman)

+Dundee United goalkeeper Mark Birighitti says criticism "means nothing to me" and he has the mental toughness to help the club away from the foot of the Premiership table.
+(The Courier)

+Aberdeen should sign captain Graeme Shinnie on a permanent deal before other clubs pounce, says Pittodrie legend Russell Anderson.
+(Press & Journal)

 Former Dundee forward Juan Sara has jumped to the defence of countryman Alexandro Bernabei following the Celtic defender's lunge on Hearts' Nathaniel Atkinson.
 (Scottish Sun)